FeralInteractive/gamemode/README.md

 ```
 LD_PRELOAD=$LD_PRELOAD:/usr/\$LIB/libgamemodeauto.so %command%
 ```
+Please note the backslash here in `\$LIB` is required.

 ### Developers
-You may want to build the request directly into an app.
+Developers can build the request directly into an app.
 Note that none of these client methods force your users to have the daemon installed or running - they will safely no-op if the host is missing.

 ```C
 // Manually with error checking